great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_table_expectations.md

 ### 4. Change the Expectation class name and add a docstring

-By convention, your <TechnicalTag tag="metric" text="Metric"> class is defined first in a Custom Expectation.
+By convention, your <TechnicalTag tag="metric" text="Metric"/> class is defined first in a Custom Expectation.
 For now, we're going to skip to the Expectation class and begin laying the groundwork for the functionality of your Custom Expectation.

 Let's start by updating your Expectation's name and docstring.